kuzminrobin/fcl/fcl_doc/mdBook.md

 (TODO: Not yet implemented.
 Reader Practice?)

 This can continue endlessly.
 For that to work the `main()` must not be logged.
-I.e.
+That is,
 * either the `main()` must not be instrumented with `#[loggable]`,
-* or the automatic unstrumentation of `main()` must be suppressed with `#[non_loggable]`,
+* or the logging must be enabled after the call to `main()`,
-* or the logging must be enabled after the call to `main()`.
+* or, if `main()` is inside of a module marked as `#[loggable]`, the automatic unstrumentation of `main()` must be suppressed with `#[non_loggable]`.

 ### Logging the Threads Forever

 The same is also applicable to the _thread functions (and nested functions) running for a long time_ (comparable to `main()`).
 A thread function is the top-level function that is invoked when a thread is spawned.
 The thread function, if logged, stays in the call graph until it returns.
 Upon the thread function return (thread termination) the thread's call graph is destroyed as part of the thread-local data and the dynamic memory is deallocated.

 The more threads are spawned and logged in parallel, the higher is the chance of exhausting the dynamic memory.
 If the thread function is logged then its subtree stays in memory until the thread function return.
-But if the thread function is not logged (but its children are), then only its 1 or 2 latest children's subtrees stay in memory.
+But if the thread function is not logged, but its children are, then only its 1 or 2 latest children's subtrees stay in memory.

 To summarize,
-* if the long-living thread functions and their long-living successors are not logged (but their short-living nested calls are)
+* if the long-living thread functions and their long-living successors are not logged (but their short-living nested calls are),
 * or the threads terminate quickly

-then the logging can last forever.
+then the thread logging can last forever.

-TODO: Not needed node removal from the pseudonode children is not yet implemented.
+TODO: Unneeded node removal from the pseudonode children is not yet implemented.

 ## Thread Switch Distortion
 (Unsorted.
 Requires knowledge of the architecture, in particular the single mutex approach)